“Our vision for this center is to be the hub of tax-related activities."

 For recent graduate Jennifer Fung ’18, it was important to support the center because it will help students find a community and support network.
 “This center makes me feel really proud to be a UC Hastings alum,” Fung said.

-Hastings has a rich legacy in tax law was on full display throughout the evening.
+The law school’s rich legacy in tax law was on full display throughout the evening.
 Field noted alumni of the program have gone on to become partners, executives and other tax professionals who work in-house, and as advisors of leading companies on tax strategies.
 Companies include the Department of Justice Tax Division, the California Franchise tax Board, the California Department of Tax and Fee Administration.

 “One thing I have heard over the years from our alums is that their tax educations here at UC Hastings have been an important part of what makes them successful in their careers, and to me, that’s actually one of the greatest rewards of teaching,” Field said.